 of Allen Bukoff and Janice Putman

 Janice and I were early adopters of creating websites and using digital cameras.
-In 1997 we adapted the tradition of mailing out Christmas cards to sending out digital Christmas cards (a photo with text) by email...now via Facebook.
+In 1997 we adapted the tradition of mailing out Christmas cards to sending out digital Christmas cards (a photo with text) by email...now via Facebook and Instagram, too.
 This is the website we created to archive these annual Christmas photos.
-We wish you a Merry Christmas and hope you find some amusement here.
+We wish you a Merry Christmas and hope you find some entertainment here.

 Allen and Janice spending some of the Christmas Holiday with his mom, Celia Bukoff, who suffers from Parkinson's.

 Sitting in our stick garden on the afternoon before Christmas Eve.

 I was trying to get a photo of me blowing smoke from a pipe, but Janice had her eyes closed in the only good one.
 Made myself sick and didn't get the picture.

 Janice wanted to make snow angels.
 We're waiting for snow.